jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 #### Launch from IDE

-If launched from the IDE, process is simpler cause build classes are already compiled and the classpath already set by the IDE.
+If launched from the IDE, proceasses are already compiled and the classpath already set by the IDE. ss is simpler cause build cl

 You can go two ways.
 One is to create a main method within your build class as below and invoke it.